 Yes, this can be easier said than done but those impulse items can be a killer so try to avoid them if you can.
 There’s a reason that Aldi and Lidl fill the middle aisles with cordless saws, espresso machines and kids fancy dress-sets.
 They know you may not have one already.
 But don’t be fooled by the amazing prices.
 Think about whether you definitely need one.
 The same goes for all that extra chocolate at the till.

 2. Do some pre-shop research

 It’s worth carving out a few minutes to check out the offers sections before you do your shop.
 Tesco, Supervalu, Dunnes, Lidl and Aldi all show their weekly specials online.
+At SavvySpender.ie we show all the specials on our grocery specials compared page.
 This is a good way of identifying the best deals before you get to the store.
 Supervalu and Lidl also have coupons in their apps.
 These are worth checking checking out too.

 3. Bigger is better (value that is).

 Generally speaking you should buy in bulk wherever possible.
 However, be mindful of pesky marketing tricks!
 Not all offers are as good as they seem.
 Often brands pack products together to make them look more appealing than they are.
 In this example the three smaller tins are advertised as ‘value packs’, however their cost per kg was 40% higher than the single tins.
 Try to look out for the smaller print cost per 100g/kg on price labels too – this is a great way to see which option is the best value.

 4. Own-brand always cleans up

 From our research, own-brand cleaning products typically cost about half of what branded versions that are on promotion cost.
 And it follows that the gap is even greater when comparing own-brand to branded ones not on promotion.
 So why spend more?

 5. Play chicken with your Sunday roast